foss42/apidash/packages/json_explorer/README.md

 /// ...
 ```

-To load a json object, use `DataExplorerStore.build` nodes method.
+To load a json object, use `JsonExplorerStore.build` nodes method.

 ```dart
 store.buildNodes(json.decode(myJson));
 ```

-To display the data explorer, you can use the `JsonDataExplorer` widget.
+To display the data explorer, you can use the `JsonExplorer` widget.
 The only required parameter is a list of node models, which you can take
-from the `DataExplorerStore` after a json was decoded.
+from the `JsonExplorerStore` after a json was decoded.

 ```dart
 Widget build(BuildContext context) {